jaltgen/jaltgen.github.io/aboutme.md

 *My mission here is to help create amazing visuals using efficient and effective digital cinema workflows from start to finish.*

 Can I be there for you all the way:
-- in preproduction, choosing and tuning gear?
+- in preproduction, testing, chosing and tuning camera gear?
-- on set, when you worry about exposure or safe media storage?
+- on set, to aid with exposure or execute safe media storage?
 - in the cozy darkness of the grading suite, finalizing it all?

 Let's create our next big thing, together.